Animation | Minneapolis College of Art and Design

 3 credits

 Internships provide an opportunity for students to gain practical experience in a particular career area and valuable on-the-job skills.
 Internships may be arranged by the Director of Career Development or initiated by students.
 All internships must be preapproved through the Career Development Office.
 For an internship to be approved, a mentor relationship and learning experience should exist beyond a simple employment opportunity.
-3-credit internships require working 120 hours at the internship site and keeping a journal of hours and activities.
+Three-credit internships require working 120 hours at the internship site and keeping a journal of hours and activities.
+To register an internship, begin by contacting Career Development at careers@mcad.edu.

 Prerequisites: Professional Practice